Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-GdrTnF4-6ZQ.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: How girthy will the Update 4 download be?
 https://www.youtube.com/watch?v=GdrTnF4-6ZQ
+This question was possibly duplicated with a more recent answer: [February 16th, 2021 Livestream Q&A: Size of the Update?](./yt-NMDDVWs3jZM.md) https://www.youtube.com/watch?v=NMDDVWs3jZM

 ### Topics
 * [Satisfactory Updates > Modular Build](../topics/satisfactory-updates/modular-build.md)